January 1922

 Macardle (1999), pg 649

 The Cumann na mBan Executive votes by 24 to 2 to reject the Treaty.
-(The two votes to accept were Jennie Wyse Power and Miss Mullan from Monaghan)
+(The two votes to accept were Jennie Wyse Power and a Miss Mullan from Monaghan)

 Dorney (2017), pg 31